asahala/pmi-embeddings/README.md

 # pmi-embeddings
-State-of-the-art count-based word embeddings for low-resource languages with a special focus on historical languages, especially Akkadian and Sumerian.
+State-of-the-art count-based word vectors for low-resource languages with a special focus on historical languages, especially Akkadian and Sumerian.

 1. ```src/make_embeddings.py``` creates PMI-based word vectors from the source corpus.
 2. ```src/hypertune.py``` tests hyperparameters (by using brute force) to find the best settings for the given data set (requires a gold standard).